INFORMATION ABOUT PENNSYLVANIA PERSONAL INJURY CLAIMS

 Q: What is a personal injury (PI) claim?
 A: Any legal claim against someone for causing physical or mental harm to someone else is a PI claim.
 PI claims are commonly the results of injury due to automobile collisions, slips and falls, defective products, or medical malpractice.

 Q: What compensation can I receive if I have a PI claim?
-A: Although it depends on the facts, if you are injured, you can usually receive compensation for your medical bills, lost wages, pain and suffering, mental anguish, property damage, and any permanent injury you have suffered.
+A: Although it depends on the facts, if you are injured, you can usually receive compensation for your medical bills, lost wages, pain and suffering, mental anguish, property damage you have suffered which is directly related to the accident.
 In some cases, other people (such as your spouse or family) may also be entitled to compensation.

 Q: When is another person liable for my injuries?
 A: This is also dependent on the facts of the situation.
 Most commonly, another person is liable if your injuries are the foreseeable result of that person's negligence, which typically indicates carelessness towards you.